nicolaspayen1978/web_perso/README.md

 ```
 web_perso/
 │
 ├── api/                         # Serverless API endpoints for Vercel
 │   ├── chatbot.js               # Handle NicoAI chatbot for a visitor
 │   ├── init.js                  # Initialise NicoAI chatbot
 │   ├── gallery.js               # Function to manage the gallery
 │   ├── resources.js             # Manage access to the resources made available to NicoAI
 │   ├── generateCaption.js       # Ask openAI to return title, description, tags for a picture
 │   ├── conversations.js         # Returns a summary of all stored conversations in Vercel KV.
 │   └── conversation             # used by chatbot backoffice
 │        └── [visitorID]         # Folder to store the generated page for visitor conversations history.
 │
 ├── lib/                            # folder used for libraries
+│   └──  gallery_KVHelpers.js       # Manage change in the gallery.json and synchronisation with KV database
-│   └──  updateGallery.js  # Manage change in the gallery.json and synchronisation with KV database
+│   └──  gallery_updateFromJson.js  # Manage change in the gallery.json and synchronisation with KV database
 │
 ├── utils/                          # folder used for tools
+│   ├── chatAI_extractRelevantSummaries.js         # functions usefull to generate context aware summaries for selected resources for chatI to reply for a given question
-│   ├── kvUtils.js         # functions usefull to manage the KV database in the backoffice
+│   ├── chatAI_KVHelpers.js         # functions usefull to manage the KV database in the backoffice
-│   ├── loadresources.js   # return resources.json
+│   ├── chatAI_loadresources.js     # return resources.json
-│   ├── notify.js          # pushover service to send live Notification to Nicolas
+│   ├── chatAI_notify.js            # pushover service to send live Notification to Nicolas
-│   ├── resourceMatcher.js # Match user question against both deep content and summaries.
+│   ├── chatAI_resourceMatcher.js   # Match user question against both deep content and summaries.
-│   ├── utils.js           $ the API to initiate NicoAI
+│   ├── chatAI_utils.js             # the API to initiate NicoAI
 │
 ├── scripts/                        # Local/Build-time scripts
 │   ├── generatePhotoPages.js       # Builds static HTML pages per photo
+│   ├── enrichResourcesWithAI.js    # Generate additional information for ChatAI for every entry/links included in resources.json
 │   ├── generateResourcesContent.js # Scrapes trusted URLs into `resourcesContent.json
 │   ├── validateGallery.js          # validates Gallery.json for missing or malformed fields before upload
 │   ├── uploadResources.js          # script to deploy the resources in KV database